-34 Payment of legal costs
+34 Payment of penalties and legal costs

-May a corporation pay the legal costs of and penalties imposed on its employees?
+May a corporation pay the legal penalties imposed on its employees and their legal costs?

 Yes.
-It is advisable to seek separate tax or bookkeeping advice before the coproration pays the legals costs or penalties imposed on its employee.
+It is advisable to seek separate tax or bookkeeping advice before the corporation pays the legal costs or penalties imposed on its employee.